Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Empirical results

 \subsection{Results in the case of non-uniform cell weights}

-To simulate sequencing with general, non-uniform cell weights, we construct the ground truth distribution $\mu_{(P,U)}$ from real data as before.
-Since the number of reads that a cell receives is an indication of its sampling frequency, we can use the row sums of $\mathbf{C}$ to help construct $\mu_{(P,U)}$.
-In order to capture the possible dependence or independence between $P$ and $U$, two scenarios are considered in our experiments. \paragraph*{\textbf{Scenario 1}} $U$ dependent on $P$.
+To simulate sequencing with general, non-uniform cell weights, we construct the ground truth distribution $\mu_{(X,U)}$ from real data as before.
+Since the number of reads that a cell receives is an indication of its sampling frequency, we can use the row sums of $\mathbf{C}$ to help construct $\mu_{(X,U)}$.
+In order to capture the possible dependence or independence between $X$ and $U$, two scenarios are considered in our experiments. \paragraph*{\textbf{Scenario 1}} $U$ dependent on $X$.
 Here, we always match a sampled cell to its original weight in the ground truth counts matrix $\mathbf{C}$.
 More precisely,

-\paragraph*{\textbf{Scenario 2}} $U$ independent of $P$.
+\paragraph*{\textbf{Scenario 2}} $U$ independent of $X$.
 Here, a sampled cell is paired with an independently chosen weight from the ground truth counts matrix $\mathbf{C}$:

-Note that the two scenarios only differ in their couplings of $P$ and $U$; the marginals of $P$ and $U$ remain the same.
-The $P$-marginal in both cases equals $\mu$ as defined in \eqref{eq: constructed-ground-truth-mu}.
+Note that the two scenarios only differ in their couplings of $X$ and $U$; the marginals of $X$ and $U$ remain the same.
+The $X$-marginal in both cases equals $\mu$ as defined in \eqref{eq: constructed-ground-truth-mu}.

-Our optimal allocation theory is agnostic to the possible dependence between $P$ and $U$, and we verify that this is also the case in simulations.
+Our optimal allocation theory is agnostic to the possible dependence between $X$ and $U$, and we verify that this is also the case in simulations.
 We repeat the experiment from \Cref{loc:results_on_the_wot_dataset} under scenarios 1 and 2, and present the results in \Cref{fig: scenario-1-dep} and \Cref{fig: scenario-2-indep} respectively.
-The behavior is similar to that seen in \Cref{fig: wot unif size factors}; the observed $m$-$n^*$ relationships are reasonably close to the theoretically derived optimal allocations with $C=1/2$.
-Also, considering the effect of the parameter $c_*$ in \Cref{thm: main result 1}, readjusting $C$ can result in an even better fit between the theory and simulations.
+The behavior is similar to that seen in \Cref{fig: wot unif size factors}; the observed $m$-$n^*$ relationships are quite close to the theoretically derived optimal allocations~\eqref{eq: optimal n with C}, with $C=4/3$.